 2. Enter Houses with Caution

 With their narrow hallways, low lighting and scares around every single corner (even in some of the most unexpected of places), the houses — as the headliners of Halloween Horror Nights — are undoubtedly the scariest part of the event.
 If your tadpole is still feeling a bit skittish, you may want to avoid them altogether.
-There are still five spooky scare zones, two thrilling shows and a bunch of devilishly delicious food to enjoy — not to mention, several rides remain open during the event!
-If it's your t(w)een's first time, sandwich them in between two adults as scare actors tend to target the first and last person in any "group."
+There are still five spooky scare zones, three chilling character encounters, one thrilling stage show and a bunch of devilishly delicious food to enjoy.
+Plus, several rides remain open during the event!
+If it's your t(w)een's first time, sandwich them between two adults as scare actors tend to target the first and last person in any "group."
 (Unlike other after-hours Halloween events, guests aren't pulsed into the houses at HHN.
 It's one steady stream of people.)
 The adult in front can also warn them what's coming up in the next room.

 3. Navigate Scare Zones Like a Pro